AdobeDocs/marketo-measure.en/help/miscellaneous/other-related-resources/marketo-measure-maintenance.md

 ---
 unique-page-id: 18874556
-description: Marketo Measure Maintenance - Measure - Product Documentation
+description: Marketo Measure Maintenance - Marketo Measure - Product Documentation
 title: Marketo Measure Maintenance
 exl-id: 4e1d53bb-0af8-4774-9f69-6a95516b3d11
 ---
 # Marketo Measure Maintenance {#marketo-measure-maintenance}

-Bizible pulls almost everything it needs from your CRM on a daily basis, but there are a few maintenance tasks you’ll want to schedule regularly to keep Bizible humming along and outputting the most accurate information possible.
+Marketo Measure pulls almost everything it needs from your CRM on a daily basis, but there are a few maintenance tasks you’ll want to schedule regularly to keep Marketo Measure humming along and outputting the most accurate information possible.

-**Sync Bizible Touchpoints for new offline campaigns (2x/month)**
+**Sync Buyer Touchpoints for new offline campaigns (2x/month)**

-As you learned during onboarding, Bizible gets information about your offline marketing efforts by syncing with your CRM’s campaigns.
-As your organization kicks off new campaigns, be sure to enable Bizible Touchpoints for each campaign as appropriate.
+As you learned during onboarding, Marketo Measure gets information about your offline marketing efforts by syncing with your CRM’s campaigns.
+As your organization kicks off new campaigns, be sure to enable Buyer Touchpoints for each campaign as appropriate.
 Check out [this article](/help/channel-tracking-and-setup/offline-channels/syncing-offline-campaigns.md)for more information.

 **Upload spend for all channels (1x/month)**

-To take advantage of Bizible’s full revenue and ROI reporting capabilities, you need to tell Bizible how much you’re spending on each of your marketing channels and subchannels.
+To take advantage of Marketo Measure’s full revenue and ROI reporting capabilities, you need to tell Marketo Measure how much you’re spending on each of your marketing channels and subchannels.
 We recommend designating the owner of each channel/subchannel and having those people report spend to a single party responsible for uploading new cost information on a monthly basis.

 Refresh your memory on how to upload cost information by reading [this article](/help/marketing-spend/spend-management/marketing-channel-costs.md).

 **Update list of domains to track (1x/month)**

-Bizible tracks all pages and subdomains where our Javascript is active, but only for domains that we know about.
-If you’ve recently debuted a new domain, expanded internationally, or changed your primary domain, send a message to support@bizible.com to make sure we update your account accordingly.
+Marketo Measure tracks all pages and subdomains where our Javascript is active, but only for domains that we know about.
+If you’ve recently debuted a new domain, expanded internationally, or changed your primary domain, contact [Marketo Support](https://nation.marketo.com/t5/support/ct-p/Support){target="_blank"} to make sure we update your account accordingly.

 **Review custom channel mapping for accuracy (1x/month)**

 During onboarding, you set up custom channel mapping for your online and offline marketing efforts.
-As your marketing strategy and use of Bizible evolve, you’ll want to keep an eye on that mapping logic to ensure that all your Touchpoints are being categorized appropriately.
+As your marketing strategy and use of Marketo Measure evolve, you’ll want to keep an eye on that mapping logic to ensure that all your Touchpoints are being categorized appropriately.

-Remember, Bizible reprocesses your data when you edit mapping logic, so you won’t be able to change these rules more than once every 7 days.
+Remember, Marketo Measure reprocesses your data when you edit mapping logic, so you won’t be able to change these rules more than once every 7 days.

 Reference [this article](/help/channel-tracking-and-setup/online-channels/online-custom-channel-setup.md) for Online setup, [this article](/help/channel-tracking-and-setup/offline-channels/offline-custom-channel-setup.md) for Offline setup, and this list of best practices curated from our customers: